Lucas Harris

 Other projects and documents

-I have written a simple but efficient and highly flexible feature tracker, primarily for tropical and extratropical cyclones.
-Email me if you would like further information.
+I have written a simple but efficient and highly flexible feature tracker, called GFDL QuickTracks, primarily for tropical and extratropical cyclones.
+An unmaintained version of the code and scripts is available on GitHub.

 I have a few nice GrADS scripts, along with examples, that I use for some of my work that others may find helpful.